pravega/zookeeper-operator/README.md

 Register the `ZookeeperCluster` custom resource definition (CRD).

 ```
-$ kubectl create -f deploy/crds/zookeeper_v1beta1_zookeepercluster_crd.yaml
+$ kubectl create -f deploy/crds
 ```

-You can choose to enable Zookeeper operator for all namespaces or just for the a specific namespace.
+You can choose to enable Zookeeper operator for all namespaces or just for a specific namespace.
 The example is using the `default` namespace, but feel free to edit the Yaml files and use a different namespace.

 Create the operator role and role binding.